-If you’re feeling dissatisfied with the size or proportions of your bust, a breast augmentation procedure can enable you to enjoy a more personally pleasing dimension and shape.
+If you’re feeling dissatisfied with the size or proportions of your bust, a breast augmentation procedure in Fort Myers & Naples, FL can enable you to enjoy a more personally pleasing dimension and shape.
 Dr. Garramone has been practicing for over 20 years.
 His breast augmentation procedure is ideal for patients who want to restore breast size and fullness after pregnancy, breastfeeding, or weight loss.

 What type of bra should I wear after surgery and for how long?